Nebraska Quitclaim Deed from Individual to LLC Form

 Assuming each LLC is a single member disregarded entity, then you need the individual's SSN not the EIN of the LLC.
 You also put the individual's name on the K1 not the name of the LLC.
 If the LLC's are any other type of entity, then use the EIN and name of the LLC.You also need each partner's address and capital, loss and profit percentage.

-Related searches to what is a quit claim deed
+Related searches to quit claim form

 Create this form in 5 minutes!